Case Study · Salesforce Negotiation · US Retail

 1

+Cross-cloud usage audit.
 Redress performed a holistic usage audit across all three Salesforce clouds plus Tableau, gathering data from Salesforce dashboards, API logs, admin reports, and the client's internal systems.
-The audit produced a clear, quantified picture of actual utilisation versus contracted capacity for each product.
-For Marketing Cloud, the audit revealed that only 60% of the contracted contact tier was utilised — the retailer's active customer database was significantly smaller than the tier it was paying for.
-Messaging volume (emails, SMS, push notifications) was similarly below the contracted allowance, with seasonal peaks accounting for only a fraction of the total capacity.
-For Commerce Cloud, Redress found that several premium add-on features — including advanced AI-powered product recommendations and a predictive sort module — had been purchased but were barely used; the merchandising team relied on manual curation and basic rules instead.
-For Service Cloud, utilisation was relatively healthy, but the audit identified approximately 150 Service Cloud licences assigned to users who had not logged in for over 90 days — a combination of staff turnover and shared accounts that had proliferated over time.
-For Tableau, Redress found that the majority of users consumed dashboards rather than creating them, suggesting that the current Creator licence mix was over-weighted towards expensive Creator seats when Viewer licences would suffice.
-This audit gave the retailer, for the first time, a comprehensive fact base to challenge Salesforce's renewal assumptions.
+For Marketing Cloud, only 60% of the contracted contact tier was utilised and messaging volume was below the contracted allowance.
+For Commerce Cloud, several premium AI add-on features had been purchased but were barely used.
+For Service Cloud, approximately 150 licences were assigned to users who had not logged in for over 90 days.
+For Tableau, the majority of users consumed dashboards rather than creating them, suggesting the Creator licence mix was over-weighted.

 2